evanplaice/sublime-text-seed/Readme.md

-# SublimeText3 Dev Stack Notes
+# Sublime Text 3 - Configuration

 The following is used to track the plugins, settings, and setup required to get build a producting dev toolstack.